 What is a baby horse called?
-A baby horse, called a foal, can be a colt if male or a filly if female.
+A baby horse called a foal, can be a colt if male or a filly if female.
 Baby horses, or foals, are beautiful and innocent.
 Foals are lovely from birth due to their delicate features and rapid development.
-They symbolise nature’s optimism and vitality.
-In this article we discuss about what is a baby horse called and more about it.
+They symbolize nature’s optimism and vitality.
+In this article, we discuss what is a baby horse called and more about it.

 A baby horse, called a foal, can be a colt if male or a filly if female.
 A baby horse is a “foal.”
 A foal begins a journey of learning, growth, and development.
 Foals are born after 11 months in their mothers’ bodies.
 Horse breeders and riders like foals.